curlybraces/q-pipol/README.md

 3. Go to the newly created directory `cd q-pipol`.
 Note: If you changed the title of the folder, cd into that directory.
 4. This repository uses Yarn as it is the recommended package manager of Quasar.
 To install dependencies, run `yarn install`
 5. To test the app, run `quasar dev`.

+## Deploying in the Live Server
+1. To build the application for deployment:
+   SPA:       `quasar build spa`
+   PWA:       `quasar build -m pwa`
+   Mobile:    `quasar build -m cordova -T android|ios`
+   Electron:  `quasar build -m electron`
-6. To compile a single page application, run `quasar build spa`.
-This will create a dist/spa folder in your directory.
+   This will create a /dist folder in your directory.
-7. To deploy into the server, just copy the files in the spa folder and upload them to the server.
+2. To deploy into the server, just copy the files in the spa folder and upload them to the server.

 ## License